 In this video, Catherine discusses why we think that remote working is here to stay.

 Helping colleagues to embrace lifelong, self-directed learning is key in L&D. This has always been the case.
 However, the self-directed bit is paramount now that we’re working remotely.

 With that in mind, if your colleagues express interest in learning a new skill, meet that interest immediately with enthusiasm and facilitation, rather than dither and delay.
 Enabling colleagues to learn new skills can only ever benefit a business.
 Better yet, the range of virtual workshops accessible to facilitate this is vast and ever-expanding.

-Times are tough, and it’s down to you to do everything you can to create a positive work culture.
+Everyone has there part to play in creating a positive work culture.
 The benefits of this to your business are clear.
 It’s also the right thing to do by your people.
 Learning plays a role here, and by encouraging continued learning creates organic collaboration between colleagues and teams.
 That interaction will build a sense of camaraderie that’s hard to beat.